CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/usage/quickstart.rst

 The topics can be showed in 2 ways:

 * **Text format**, where each topic shows it's most important keywords, and the importance of each one inside the topic.
-  This is done with the print_topics(), which has a parameter pretty_format.
+  This is done with the print_topics() method, that has a parameter pretty_format.
 If is True, topics are printed in a more structured way.
 If is false, each topic is printed in one line, as gensim does.
 * **Wordclouds**, which plots the most important keywords of each topic in a matplotlib.pyplot plot.
-This is done with the plot_word_clouds_of_topics() function of the visualizations module, which receives a List[Topic], that can be obtained with the get_topics() method of the TopicsModel class.
+This is done with the plot_word_clouds_of_topics() function of the visualizations module, that receives a List[Topic], that can be obtained with the get_topics() method of the TopicsModel class.

 .. emphasize-lines counts from 1, not from the number specified in :lineno-start: